chriscant/mkdistmaps/README.md

 * Specify the output folder, which is created if need be

+### saveSpacesAs

+* By default, the generated map filenames will contain spaces (if the species names have spaces).
+If you want these changed, specify an alternative eg `_` to use an underscore instead.

 ### recordset

 * **csv** - path to csv, optionally including wildcard asterisks